Aliza Greenblatt: Marriage and move to Israel

+In the late 1940s, when Greenblatt and her daughter Marjorie and her family were living across the street from each other in Coney Island, Brooklyn, Greenblatt and her son-in-law Woody Guthrie developed a collaborative relationship, discussing their respective artistic projects and critiquing each other's works.

 Aliza Greenblatt also helped found the Atlantic City, NJ chapters of the Zionist Organization of America, Hadassah and the Yidish Natsionaler Arbeter Farband.
 She was the president of the Pioneer Women.
-She was also involved with fundraising for the Jewish National Fund and Histadrut.
+She was also involved in the fundraising for the Jewish National Fund and Histadrut.